 Dr. Mel Topf T/TH 9:30-10:50 & 11:00am-12:20pm

 In this course students will learn how to apply fundamental concepts of effective technical writing that will prepare them for writing in professional contexts that require communicating technical information—that is, most professional contexts.
 Technical reports are forms of discourse that support the goals of industry, government and other professional contexts in which they are crucial to achieving major goals.
 These reports often address controversial, competitive and uncertain situations that require persuasion and argument.
 The technical writer, far from merely transferring technical information, must make judgments about his or her discourse community, purpose, and rhetorical situation.
 Students will study key principles of rhetorical theory, the idea of genre, and the concept of a professional audience.
-Technical documents studies may include feasibility studies, proposals, progress reports, and policy statement.
+Technical documents may include feasibility studies, proposals, progress reports, and policy statements.

 WTNG 320: Writing for Business Organizations

 This course explores the role that writing plays in the successful management of organizations, and especially the importance of rhetoric in achieving professional goals.
 It examines the causes of the success or failure of writing for business organizations.
-The course takes a case-based approach, with a focus on college and university divestment from fossil fuels.
-Students will study the theory and practice of business writing as a pragmatic effort to accomplish specific goals.
-Included are the study of genres of business documents, ethical and social problems, the causes and consequences of writing failures, and the problems addressing the interests of business readers as a discourse community.
+The course takes a case-based approach, with a focus on one major issue now confronting American business organizations.
+Students will study the theory and practice of business writing as an instrument for accomplishing actual change.
+Included are the study of genres of business documents and how reinforce rhetorical situation in addressing the civic, ethical and professional interests of business readers as a discourse community.

 Engaged and experiential.
 Those characteristics are among our core values.
 Also, an important core goal of this university is to address social problems that matter to the communities around it.